 Mosquito Prevention

-Residents can receive a text or email prior to adult mosquito control applications via text or email by registering for service notifications at the Clarke portal – www.clarkeportal.com/hotline.
+Residents can receive a text or email notification before mosquito spraying by registering for service notifications at the Clarke Portal.

 What You Can Do to Help

-• Check for items that might hold water including wheelbarrows, tires, hubcaps, toys, garden equipment, pool covers, tarps, plastic sheeting, pipes, drains, boats, canoes, recycling bins, and trash.
+- Check for items that hold water — wheelbarrows, tires, hubcaps, toys, pool covers, tarps, pipes, boats, and trash bins.

-• Remove standing water in ponds, ditches, clogged rain gutters, flower pots, plant saucers, puddles, buckets, jars, and cans.
+- Remove standing water from ponds, ditches, gutters, flower pots, saucers, buckets, and cans.

-• Avoid mosquitoes by staying indoors at dawn and dusk when they are most active.
+- Stay indoors at dawn and dusk when mosquitoes are most active.

 What You Need to Know About Truck Spraying